- Real Estate

 - If you are sure you are returning to Australia, send back your savings on a regular basis - do not try and "time" the foreign exchange market.
 You will often hear people saying how much they made on forex transfers, but it is much like gambling and you only hear from the "winners".
 If you can't control the timing of a transfer - such as when you are selling a house - look at using forward contracts to provide you with some certainty on foreign currency rates.

 - Be "cheap" when it comes to arranging forex transfers.
 Australian and international banks make ridiculous amounts of money on currency transfers.
 People find it hard to stifle boredom when informed that they can save 1 - 1.5% on a currency transfer by using online money transfer companies.
 However, it can amount to a staggering figure over a number of years, and it is money just thrown away otherwise.
+Compare your bank fees and exchange rates with OFX, a specialist money transfer company listed on the ASX.

 See Exfin for more details and we have included an Overseas Relocation Checklist below which you may find useful.